Confidence gauge suggests US hiring could slow later in year

 "It's a good predictor of how the labor market evolves," said Joe Song, senior U.S. economist at Bank of America Merrill Lynch.

 In July 2007, the percentage of Americans who said jobs were plentiful exceeded those who said they were hard to get by 11 points, indicating a good job market.
-The unemployment rate was a low 4.7 percent that month.
+The unemployment rate was a low 4.7% that month.

 But the gap between the proportion of respondents saying jobs were plentiful and those saying they were hard to get then fell steadily — until it was barely positive in December that year, when the recession officially began.
-The unemployment rate remained at 4.7 percent or lower for four months before jumping to 5 percent in December and kept rising as the recession worsened.
+The unemployment rate remained at 4.7% or lower for four months before jumping to 5% in December and kept rising as the recession worsened.

 The Conference Board's measure plunged into negative territory in 2008 and 2009 as far more Americans said jobs were hard to get than plentiful.
-It bottomed at minus 46.1 in November 2009, one month after unemployment peaked at 10 percent, the highest rate in 26 years.
+It bottomed at minus 46.1 in November 2009, one month after unemployment peaked at 10%, the highest rate in 26 years.

 Similar downturns in the Conference Board's data preceded previous recessions.